russelljjarvis/ScienceAccessibility/comparing_the_written_language_of_scientific_and_non_scientific_sources.md

 # Comparing the Written Language of Scientific and Non-scientific Sources

 ### Authors
-insert names here
-*equal contribution
+Russell Jarvis, Patrick McGurrin

-## Summary
+### Summary
 To ensure that text is accessible to a general population, writers must keep in mind the length of written text, as well as sentence structure, vocabulary, and other related language features [11].
 Popular magazines, newspapers, and other online outlets purposefully cater language for a wide audience.
-On the other hand, there is a tendency for academic writing to use more complex, jargon-heavy language.
+On the other hand, there is a tendency for academic writing to use more complex, jargon-heavy language [12].
 This likely stems from the inherent complexity of topics, as well as the expectation to share ideas predominantly with other scientists in the form of academic journal articles.

 In the age of growing science communication, this tendency for scientists to use more complex language can carry over when writing in more mainstream media, such as blogs, websites, and social media.
 This can make this public-facing material difficult to read and understand, undermining efforts to communicate scientific topics more broadly to the general public.

 To address this, we created a tool to analyze complexity of a given scientist’s work relative to other writing sources.
 The tool first quantifies and contextualizes the readability of online written material, including currently existing text repositories like the Upgoer5 and results from web searches with varying topics and complexity.
 These data are then used as a reference to compare user-selected written work.
 The user enters an author’'s name, which begins a web-scraping process to collect text written by that author from google scholar.
 The software then computes the readability of this information and compares it to the reference sources mentioned above.

 We believe this tool uses a data-driven approach to provide insightful,  statistical insights to the user about their writing.
 We hope it will help scientists interested in science communication to better shape the readability of their published work.
-This will make written content more accessible to a broad audience, and with hope lead to an improved global understanding of complex topics, such as those in science and technology.
+This will make written content more accessible to a broad audience, and with hope lead to an improved global communication and understanding of complex topics, such as those in science and technology.

-## Methods
+### Methods
 We built a web-scraping and written text analysis infrastructure by extending many existing Free and Open Source (FOS) tools, including  Google Scrape (reference), Beautiful Soup (reference), and Selenium (reference).

-### Search Engine Queries
-We included three different, unrelated, and broad-ranging lists of search terms.
-The first ten search results were used for analysis.

- 1. Science Queries

-Gains in knowledge about physical entities or physical processes 'evolution', 'photosynthesis' ,'Transgenic', 'GMO', 'climate change', 'cancer', 'Vaccines', 'Genetically Modified Organism', 'differential equation','psychophysics','soma.'

- 2. Cultural queries

-Predominantly cultural in nature, or worldview related 'reality TV', 'prancercise philosophy', 'play dough delicious desserts', 'unicorn versus brumby', 'football soccer' , 'god fearing'.

-3. Ambiguous Queries

-Deliberately ambiguous queries, equally likely return content either scientific or non-scientific in nature, to challenge the classification algorithm, and also to serve as a control
-'the singularity','franken-science','Frankenstein,'the God Delusion','god does not play dice', 'the selfish gene','political science', 'Requiem for a spikem', 'skynet','killer robot', 'neural ensemble.'

-After scraping across each list, we excluded text from 3 types of websites that seemed to significantly bias results:
-1.  non-English pages
-2.  ad pages
-3.  privacy policy pages

-### Text Metrics to Assess Language Complexity
+## Text Metrics to Assess Language Complexity
 1. Text-stat - measures text reading level (complexity)

 2. The Natural Language Processing Tool Kit (NLTK) - measures text subjectivity and sentiment